 · Keep the bedroom dark, cool, and quiet

 Are you concerned that poor sleep may be affecting your heart?
-Reach out to one of St. Elizabeth Healthcare’s cardiologists for an appointment.
+Call (859) 287-3045 to schedule an appointment with one of our nationally recognized cardiologists.